cvs-health/testilo/README.md

 Given that statement, Testilo replaces the hosts in the script with the first host in the batch and calls Testaro.
 When Testaro finishes performing that script, Testilo replaces the script hosts with the second batch host and calls Testaro again.
 And so on.

-### Results
+### Reports

-When you execute a `node index …` statement, Testilo begins populating the `report` object by giving it an `id` property.
+When you execute a `node index …` statement, Testilo begins populating the object argument by giving its `id` property a value.
 If there is no batch, the value of that property is a string encoding the date and time when you executed the statement (e.g., `eh9q7r`).
 If there is a batch, the value is the same, except that it is suffixed with a hyphen-minus character followed by the `id` value of the host (e.g., `eh9q7r-wikimedia`).

-Testaro delivers its results by populating the `log` array and the `report` object of the options object.
-Testilo waits for Testaro to finish performing the script and then saves the options object in JSON format as a file in the `results` directory.
+Testaro delivers its results by populating the `log` and `acts` arrays of the object argument.
+Testilo waits for Testaro to finish performing the script and then saves the object argument in JSON format as a file in the `reports` directory.

 ## Configuration